 Excessive straining can also contribute to the weakening of the muscle walls.
 This can occur during childbirth, through chronic coughing, when constipated or as a result of obesity.

 A femoral hernia will appear as a small swelling, very low down your body, next to the groin or near the top of your thigh.

 Often they produce few symptoms and very little pain.
 It is therefore important to visit your GP if you suspect you have a hernia of this kind.

 If left untreated, a femoral hernia could strangulate.
 This is when your bowel becomes trapped in the hernia and its blood supply is cut off.
 If strangulation occurs, the lump will become hard and tender; you will experience severe local and abdominal pain, nausea and vomiting.

 Even if your hernia is causing you no pain it is important to see your GP to confirm the diagnosis.
 Your GP will then refer you to a specialist hernia surgeon.

 Femoral Hernia Treatment

-As eluded to previously there is now another surgical treatment available to patients suffering from a femoral hernia, a mesh cone or plug.
+There is now another surgical treatment available to patients suffering from a femoral hernia, a mesh cone plug.
 The favoured method of London Hernia consultant Mr Martin Kurzer, it involves the insertion of a soft mesh cone plug in the femoral canal.
 The plug sits in the femoral canal and stops anything passing through.
-The procedure can be carried out using ‘keyhole’ surgical techniques where smalls incisions are made just above the groin crease.
+The procedure can be carried out using ‘keyhole’ surgical techniques where small incisions are made just above the groin crease.